$0 Northwest Territories Homeschool Quick-Start Checklist

 Record-Keeping Requirements for High School

-The bi-annual portfolio requirement under the Home Schooling Regulations applies through high school.
-For Grades 10–12, the portfolio should reflect increasing rigour and should include:
+The twice-yearly assessment requirement under the Home Schooling Regulations applies through high school.
+Where portfolio evidence is the agreed method, it should reflect increasing rigour and, for Grades 10–12, should include:

 Maintaining the credit log from Grade 10 onward matters.
 By Grade 12, you want to be able to demonstrate clearly how your student met each diploma requirement.
 This record also serves as the foundation for any university application portfolio.

-The Northwest Territories Legal Withdrawal Blueprint includes record-keeping templates specifically designed for the NWT context, including a credit-tracking framework that aligns with the Senior Secondary Diploma requirements and bi-annual portfolio submission formats accepted by NWT DEAs.
+The Northwest Territories Legal Withdrawal Blueprint includes record-keeping templates specifically designed for the NWT context, including a credit-tracking framework that aligns with the Senior Secondary Diploma requirements and twice-yearly assessment documentation.

 Get Your Free Northwest Territories Homeschool Quick-Start Checklist